RandomHashTags/swift-consolidate-plugin/README.md

 <details>

-<summary>exclude</summary>
+<summary>recursive</summary>

-Whether or not to exclude directories/files when consolidating.
+Whether or not to search directories location in the source directory contents.

-- Usage: `--exclude <comma separated list of directories/files, relative to the package directory path>`

 </details>